 Workplace Communication Tips

-I suggest to clients they can change this feeling of being overworked by:
+You can change this feeling of being overworked by:

-- improving their workplace communication
+- improving your workplace communication

 - learning to say no (not literally, please see the scenarios below)

 - mapping out how to better manage the expectations they have created with their managers and co-workers